psu-arts-arch-3/art-203/lesson-2/exercise-1break-the-internet.md

 ### Illustrator Setup

 1. Create a new Illustrator project using the "Web" template \(1280px x 1024px\).
-2. Create a rectangle using the Rectangle tool \(M\) and adjust it so that it filler the artboard exactly.
+2. Create a rectangle using the Rectangle tool \(M\) and adjust it so that it fills the artboard exactly.
 3. Select the rectangle with the Selection tool \(V\)
 4. While it's selected, choose Object &gt;&gt;&gt; Path &gt;&gt;&gt; Split into Grid
 5. In the pop-up window, create 1 row and 12 columns; this will split your rectangle into 12 sections.
 6. While all the shapes are still selected, choose View &gt;&gt;&gt; Guides &gt;&gt;&gt; Make Guides.
    1. * If you accidentally deselected them, select all with ⌘+A \(Mac\) or CTRL+A \(Windows\).
-7. Your shapes should have been transformed into thin cyan lines.
+7. Your shapes should have been transformed into thin cyan lines!
 These are guides.
    1. * Use guides to help keep your design based within a grid system.
       * Under View &gt;&gt;&gt; Guides, you can toggle guides on and off, or lock/unlock them.
       * The keyboard shortcut for toggling guides is ⌘+; \(CTRL+; for Windows\).